AnonymousBiology/reproducible-research_homework/README.md

 Each walk is comprised of 500 steps with one unit of time per step, and each step being the same distance (h = 0.25), but in a randomised direction.
 The ```angle``` of each point relative to the previous is calculated by generating a random number between 0 and 2π using the ```runif()``` function.
 This is then used to create two expressions to describe the magnitude of displacement in the x (```cos(angle)*h```) and y (```sin(angle)*h```) direction from each previous point, which is used to generate the next coordinate.
 This function is used generate two datasets of random walk coordinates, which are then plotted and displayed side by side using the ```grid.arrange()``` function.

 The randomisation of each step in the path means that ```plot1``` and ```plot 2``` take different routes through space, despite using the same function to generate the coordinates of both walks.
-Furthermore, everytime the code is rerun, the output of both plots changes, meaning that the script is not reproducible in its current form.
+Furthermore, every time the code is rerun, the output of both plots changes, meaning that the script is not reproducible in its current form.

 ### _Investigate the term **random seeds**.
 What is a random seed and how does it work?
 (5)_

-A random seed is a base value used to by a pseudo-random generater to ensure the same random output each time a piece of code is run - this can be applied to any code containing same mechanism of random number generation.
+A random seed is a base value used to by a pseudo-random generator to ensure the same random output each time a piece of code is run - this can be applied to any code containing same mechanism of random number generation.
 In the context of **random_walk.R**, for instance, the ```set.seed()``` function can be used as a single integer argument within the ```random_walk()``` function to ensure that the same sequence of random angles is generated for each step every time the function is applied.
 Each step is completely random relative to the previous step within this function, but the whole function repeats the same pattern when used multiple times.
 The actual value of the seed itself is arbitrary (I used the integer 12) but this value must be written into the code to ensure that the random output will be repeatable for anyone else using the code.

 ### _Edit the script to make a reproducible simulation of Brownian motion.
 Commit the file and push it to your forked reproducible-research_homework repo.
 (10)_